RAG-Powered NER: A Primer on Building Custom Models

 About the Author

-Data Scientist with 4+ years of experience in Machine Learning, Deep Learning, NLP, and Computer Vision applications.
+Data Scientist with 5+ years of experience in Machine Learning, Deep Learning, Natural Language Processing (NLP), and Large Language Models (LLMs).
 Efficient in Data Analysis and Predictive Modeling.
 Organized professional with a proven background delivering sensible business technology solutions on time.

 Ajay KulkarniML Engineer – Decision Intelligence | USEReady